 New laptop?
 Two months ago I asked advice: mac/linux.
 Both had advantages.

 What I type this on is a linux laptop.
 A powerful Dell precision 5520!
 I’ll probably write about my new setup later :-)

 New laptop?
 Yes, because of a new job.
 The company is also quite new (from February this year), it doesn’t have a website yet: “Triple S transformations”.
 I’d describe my job as senior developer with a big focus on python and open source.

 Triple S is part of VolkerWessels, the second biggest Dutch construction firm.
-Our aim is to replace expensive and non-customizable commercial packages with open source throughout the company.
-With open source, we can adjust everything to our needs, be more effective and lower costs.
+The aim is to replace expensive and non-customizable commercial packages with open source throughout the company.
+With open source, the can adjust everything to our needs, be more effective and lower costs.